yanatan16/yanatan16.github.io/_posts/2022-08-07-how-my-first-employer-screwed-me.markdown

 date: 2022-08-07 13:00:00
 ---

-This is the first in a series I am going to write about how most of the companies I've worked for have screwed me over in one way or another.
 In my early career, I tended to develop loyalty toward my company.
 I think this was a taught behavior from our society.
 Unfortunately, I learned the hard way that loyalty almost never extends back to the employee.
+I believe we should be open and talk about these situations, as they are all too common.
+No names are included here.

 My first corporate gig was straight out of college, literally 2 weeks after graduation in 2009.
 I accepted a position with a large defense contractor in their new graduate rotation program.
 I was told my job would be in Baltimore, but upon my arrival, I was informed that my job would actually be down in Annapolis, 45min-1.5hrs away.
 I didn't think much of it and worked hard for the Annapolis office for 10 months, even playing a key research role in closing a $10+mil contract.